ToasterMouse/WriteupsAndCTFs/TryHackMe/AgentSudo/AgentSudo.md

 ### Steg password

 What's `steg`?
-It's short for `stenography`.
+It's short for `steganography`.
 The magic of hiding things inside other things such as images.
 But first, let's check out the zip file contents.

 ![agentsudo_17.png](https://raw.githubusercontent.com/ToasterMouse/WriteupsAndCTFs/main/TryHackMe/AgentSudo/images/agentsudo_17.png)

 Apparently, that's another user.
 An alien!?

 Well they are talking about an image and interestingly we didn't find anything unusual about the `cute-alien.jpg` file.
 However, just because a few tools didn't work doesn't mean none will.
-We know we're looking at `stenography` as the method of hiding data, so let's try to use some `steg` tools to see what is in the file... but, we will need a password.
+We know we're looking at `steganography` as the method of hiding data, so let's try to use some `steg` tools to see what is in the file... but, we will need a password.

 Thankfully, there are tools to brute-force `steg` password's too.
 First we may come across a program called `stegcracker`, however, this is deprecated and informs us that a program called `stegseek` will work to crack files using `rockyou`  much faster!